Dijadiju/alx-low_level_programming/0x02-functions_nested_loops/README.md

 The 9-times_table.c program  prints the 9 times table, starting with 0.

 The 10-add.c program adds two integers and returns the result.

+The 11-print_to_98.c program  prints all natural numbers from n to 98, followed by a new line.